thatcrazygame/koreader.patches/README.md

 - Center the image
 - Wallpaper 🞂 Custom Images 🞂 Update 🞂
     - Caches the random image and only gets a new one if enough time has elapsed
     - Directory specific.
-Each directory has its own setting for when the random image was last cached.
+Each directory has its own record of when the random image was last cached.
 Useful for presets.
     - Always update (same as default random image behavior) or every n minutes/hours/days
 - Sleep screen message 🞂 Container, position, and color 🞂
   - Menu renamed from "Container and position"